Hitman (2016 video game): Gameplay

 In this gameplay screenshot, Agent 47 is disguised as a fashion model in the Paris map.

-Hitman is an action-adventure stealth video game in which players control a genetically enhanced assassin called Agent 47 from a third-person perspective as he carries out assassinations of various targets across the globe.
+Hitman is a stealth video game in which players control a genetically enhanced assassin called Agent 47 from a third-person perspective as he carries out assassinations of various targets across the globe.
 As in other games in the Hitman series, players have a large amount of freedom in their approach to their assassinations.
 Players may use weapons including explosives, pistols, assault rifles, and long-range sniper rifles; they may also assassinate the target at close range using bladed weapons or throwable items.

 Agent 47 is vulnerable in a firefight; thus, eliminating targets silently is preferred.
 He can use his specially equipped garrote wire to strangle his victims or disguise his killings as accidental deaths, such as poisoning the target's food or drowning them in a toilet.
 The game also includes scripted opportunities that require the completion of multiple tasks.
 Players can eavesdrop on conversations from non-playable characters (NPCs) to obtain clues about the location and routine of targets, and uncover opportunities for creative infiltration and elimination.
 For example, Agent 47 can tamper with a chandelier, causing it to fall and kill a target.
 47 can collect items to use as improvised weapons, access previously restricted areas, knock out NPCs, or create distractions.
 Completion of mission challenges, such as killing targets in unconventional ways, discovering unique items, and gaining access to new areas, enables players to progress through the mastery levels for each location, with rewards such as advanced weapons and gadgets, agency pick-up locations for stashing gear, and new starting locations for that level.